 - Access to BRT park-and-ride lots in St. Paul, Oakdale and Woodbury

 - Connections to additional regional transit lines

 - Real-time arrival and departure information

 This project involves coordination between many agencies, including the Metropolitan Council, Ramsey and Washington Counties, the various cities along the line, as well as the state and federal government.

-The Gold Line is expected to complete the Project Development Phase in early 2020, at which point the project design will be 30 percent complete.
-The project office will then request the Federal Transit Administration (FTA) to enter the Engineering Phase which will secure federal funding for the project.
+The Gold Line is expected to enter the Engineering Phase in early 2021, at which point the project design will be 60 percent complete.
+When the Federal Transit Administration (FTA) grants entry to the Engineering Phase, it also locks in the maximum federal cost share in the project.
+Later in 2021, another request will be made for the Full Funding Grant Agreement (FFGA) which will secure federal funding for the project.
 Based on the project's current timeline, construction is anticipated to start in 2022.
-More information will be developed as the project progresses through the Project Development Phase and in the Engineering Phase in 2020 and 2021.
+More information will be developed as the project nears the end of the design phase.
 Gold Line service is expected to open in 2024.